Flavored milk: Types

-Common flavourings include chocolate, coffee, malted milk, vanilla, strawberry and banana.
-Commercial brand flavours include Horlicks, Nesquik and Milo.
+Common flavorings include chocolate, coffee, malted milk, vanilla, strawberry and banana.
+Commercial brand flavors include Horlicks, Nesquik and Milo.
 Bottled spiced (masala) milk is a popular beverage in the Indian subcontinent.

 Consumption

 Australia has the highest consumption of flavored milk in the world, drinking 9.5 L more than the per capita figure for any other country in 2003.
 It is particularly popular in the Australian states of South Australia and Western Australia.
-In the latter state, green-coloured, spearmint-flavored milk is a local treat.
+In the latter state, green-colored, spearmint-flavored milk is a local treat.
 A 2013 Sunday Times article reported Western Australia was the "flavoured milk capital of Australia," with a A$220-million industry, average consumption of 19 L per person, and more than 40 varieties of iced coffee alone available.
 Similarly, a 2006 Adelaide Advertiser reported South Australia consumed 45000000 L of flavored milk each year, with 82% of market share held by a single brand, Farmers Union.
 According to Coca-Cola Amatil, one of the largest bottlers in the Asia-Pacific region, South Australia is the only place where sales of flavored milk outstrip those of cola.